eProsima/Integration-Service-docs/docs/transformdata.rst

     $ ./Keys subscriber

-You will notice that there is no communication between both applications.
-Run the *Integration Service* with one of the provided configuration files, and both applications will start to communicate.
+In this step, both applications don't have any communication between them, and after starting the *Integration Service* with the provided configuration file, the communication will be started.

 .. code-block:: bash